remya77/dockerize-todo-app/README.md

     })
     ```

-1. Let's stop and remove all containers: `sudo docker ps -a -q`
+1. Let's stop and remove all containers: `sudo docker stop $(sudo docker ps -a -q)`

-    - If you're still haveing build issues it may help to remove all images: `sudo docker rmi $(sudo docker images -a -q)`
+    - If you're still having build issues it may help to remove all images: `sudo docker rmi $(sudo docker images -a -q)`

 <!-- 1.
 Let's stop and remove all containers: `sudo docker rm -f $(sudo docker ps -a -q)` -->